Home

 Welcome to my website!

-My previous work includes award winning pieces published (amongst others) with the Journal of Information Technology & Politics, Political Studies Review, and Sociological Methods & Research.
+My scientific work includes award winning pieces published with the Journal of European Public Policy, the Journal of Computational Social Science, Journal of Information Technology & Politics, Political Studies Review, and Sociological Methods & Research.
+Check this page for my publications and their PDFs

 My academic resume is available here.